yaoyao-liu/meta-transfer-learning/process_data.md

 ## Process images for *mini*ImageNet and *tiered*ImageNet.

-As the `ILSVRC2012_img_train.tar` file is very large and hard to download for some researchers because of the internet condition, we provided the processed images for *mini*ImageNet and *tiered*ImageNet.
+As the `ILSVRC2012_img_train.tar` file is very large and hard to download for some researchers because of the internet condition, we provide the processed images for *mini*ImageNet and *tiered*ImageNet.

 You may download them via Google Drive.
 As the *mini*ImageNet and *tiered*ImageNet are sampled from the ImageNet dataset, you need agree to the terms of ImageNet: